A parallel framework for graphical optimal transport: Abstract

 \section{Abstract}

-{ We study multi-marginal optimal transport (MOT) problems where the underlying cost has a graphical structure.
-These graphical multi-marginal optimal transport problems have found applications in several domains including traffic flow control and regression problems in the Wasserstein space.
-MOT problem can be approached through two aspects: a single big MOT problem, or coupled minor OT problems.
-In this paper, we focus on the latter approach and demonstrate it has efficiency gain from the parallelization.
+We study multi-marginal optimal transport (MOT) problems where the underlying cost has a graphical structure.
+These graphical multi-marginal optimal transport problems have found applications in several domains including traffic flow control, barycenter and regression problems in the Wasserstein space, and Hidden Markov model inference problems.
+The MOT problem can be approached through two formulations: a single big MOT problem, or coupled minor OT problems.
+In this paper, we focus on the latter approach and demonstrate its efficiency gain from parallelization.
 For tree-structured MOT problems, we introduce a novel parallelizable algorithm that significantly reduces computational complexity.
 Additionally, we adapt this algorithm for general graphs, employing the modified junction trees to enable parallel updates.
-Our contributions, validated through numerical experiments, offer new avenues for MOT applications and establish benchmarks in computational efficiency. }
+Our contributions, validated through numerical experiments, offer new avenues for MOT applications and establish benchmarks in computational efficiency.